-Elizabeth was neglected for many years and was brought up away from court at Hatfield House where she received a reasonable education, but it was Henry’s sixth and final wife, Katherine Parr, who took it upon herself to educate the young woman thoroughly as befitted a princess of the realm, to include – unusually – the art of public speaking.
-The portrait below of the young princess shows not only a girl dressed in appropriately rich fabrics and jewels, but also a rather thoughtful, learned and composed young lady preparing for a future that she is not yet fully aware of.
+Elizabeth was neglected for many years and was brought up away from court at Hatfield House.
+Here, she received a reasonable education.
+However, it was Henry’s sixth and final wife, Katherine Parr, who took it upon herself to educate the young woman.
+Parr did so as thoroughly as befitted a princess of the realm, to include – unusually – the art of public speaking.
+The portrait below of Queen Elizabeth I as a young princess shows not only a girl dressed in appropriately rich fabrics and jewels, but also a rather thoughtful, learned, and composed young lady.
+A young lady who is preparing for a future that she is not yet fully aware of.

-Below is one of three versions of the ‘Armada Portrait’, in which the Queen is unusually set in a maritime context.
+Below is one of three versions of the Elizabeth I Armada Portrait, in which the Queen is unusually set in a maritime context.
 Two different stages of the Spanish Armada’s downfall are depicted in the background to the left and right.
-The Queen’s back is turned against the dark, stormy seas of the right-hand scene, and her gaze is towards the light, echoed in the many suns embroidered upon her sleeves and skirt.
-Her hand rests on a globe, symbolising her strength and dominion over the seas, and a crown sits above that representing her obvious power and status as monarch.
+The Queen’s back is turned against the dark, stormy seas of the right-hand scene.
+Her gaze is towards the light, echoed in the many suns embroidered upon her sleeves and skirt.
+Her hand rests on a globe, symbolizing her strength and dominion over the seas, and a crown sits above that representing her obvious power and status as monarch.
 Pearls symbolize chastity and female associations with the moon.
 The overall picture is one of radiant female strength and infallible royal authority.

-This version of the Queen is rather more factual that fantastical, clearly showing the process of ageing in the lines advancing across her face, the forming of jowls and sallow discolouration to her complexion.
-Still, there is grace to her demeanour and that certain, bright composure that can be seen in the early portrait at the beginning of this article remains with her.
-During her long lifetime and exceptional reign Elizabeth I was subject to no one, but eventually, no matter who we are, we all become subject to the passage of time.
+This version of the Queen is rather more factual than idealized.
+That is to say, it clearly shows the process of aging in the lines advancing across her face, the forming of jowls, and the sallow discoloration of her complexion.
+Still, there is grace to her demeanor and that certain, bright composure that can be seen in the early portrait at the beginning of this article remains with her.
+During her long lifetime and exceptional reign, Elizabeth I was subject to no one.
+However, eventually, no matter who we are, we all become subject to the passage of time.